JatinKishore/Daily_Tracker/Java/README.md

 All the java files has the class file name <b>Main</b>..
-The day_N.java is used to show daily java programs that I worked out in my codeClub.<br> So in order to run and check the files.
+The day_N.java representation is used to show my daily java programs that I worked out in my codeClub on each day.<br> So in order to run and check the files.
 Name the file name as <b>Main.java</b>